radian-software/selectrum/README.md

   algorithm turns out to do very well in practice while being fast and not very magical.
-* Your input is split on spaces into subqueries, each of which must match as either a substring or an initialism (e.g. `ffap` matches `find-file-at-point`) in order for a candidate to be included.
+* Your input is split on spaces into subqueries, each of which must match as either a substring, a regexp, or an initialism (e.g. `ffap` matches `find-file-at-point`) in order for a candidate to be included.
 Again, this algorithm isn't optimal, but it does very well in practice given its simplicity and speed.
 * The part of each candidate that matched your input is highlighted, with the initials of an initialism highlighted in a second color.